"What a man can be, he must be" Maslow 1961

 Why people choose one place over the others?

-What are the most important reasons for leaving the city?
+What are the most important reasons for leaving the city (Prague)?

 Revealing the decision-making process

-• – The most important factors which have an impact
+• – The most important factors having an impact

 • – A combination of factors and their intensity